zhehui-wang/EMOMC/readme.md

     Python EMOMC.py --working_mode 0
 This working mode 0 will automatically prepare everything, it takes several hours to pre-process the VGG-16 on CIFAR10.
 ## Evolutionary Optimization
-We offer two types of optimization. working mode 1 is for the trade-off between accuracy and energy.
+We offer two types of optimization.
+Working mode 1 is for the trade-off between accuracy and energy.

     Python EMOMC.py --working_mode 1